 Hopebridge created a Halloween-focused guide full of easy-to-use resources for parents and caregivers hoping to introduce their kids to a spooky season that includes more treats than tricks.

 1. Sensory-Friendly Store-Bought Costumes

 While we love all the innovative creations parents create, we are so excited to see big box companies selling more inclusive options this year.
 Target offers adaptive Halloween costumes that include options like Paw Patrol, mermaids, Elsa and dragons, which are made with soft materials, flat seams, hidden openings, detachable elements, and often most importantly, no tags!
 Other small businesses are embracing comfort with a number of soft character dresses and rompers made for everyday wear ready to turn your little into Fancy Nancy, Doc McStuffins, Black Panther or one of the My Little Ponies.
-While not exactly intended for wear outside the house, there are also a number of 100 percent cotton pajamas that make perfect costumes, like these superhero sets featuring Captain America and Superman.
+While not exactly intended for wear outside the house, there are also a number of 100 percent cotton pajamas that make perfect costumes, like this superhero set.